Flow of Truth: Proactive Temporal Forensics for Image-to-Video Generation: Method

 \subsection{Image-to-Video Simulation}

-To mimic the temporal deformation caused by I2V generators without relying on real videos, we introduce a differentiable simulation mechanism.
-Specifically, we decompose I2V generation into two sub-processes: \textit{(1) feature compression and reconstruction, and (2) feature flow.}
+To mimic the temporal deformation caused by I2V generators without inserting real I2V models into training, we introduce a differentiable simulation mechanism.
+Specifically, we abstract I2V generation into two transferable sub-processes: \textit{(1) feature compression and reconstruction, and (2) feature flow.}

 For the first sub-process, we employ a frozen variational autoencoder (VAE) to approximate the compression-reconstruction dynamics of I2V models.
 To avoid overfitting the specific VAE's latent space, we reconstruct the image directly after compression to obtain $\hat{I_0^T} = \text{VAE}(I_0^T)$.